AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-procedure-core-1-intro.md

 #### Profile specific guidance
 - `Procedure.category` provides an efficient way of supporting system interactions, e.g. restricting searches.
-Implementers should understand that data categorisation is somewhat subjective.
+Implementers need to understand that data categorisation is somewhat subjective.
 The categorisation applied by the source may not align with a receiver’s expectations.
 - In an exchange with the My Health Record system `Procedure.status` is "completed".
 - The Procedure resource can represent a reason as a code with `Procedure.reasonCode`, or a reference with `Procedure.reasonReference` to a Condition or other resource.
   - Although both are marked as must support, sending systems are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements.